What is FSR-SARC?

 Researchers who receive registry data are encouraged to present their findings to the larger sarcoidosis community at professional conferences as well as through dissemination in peer-reviewed journals.

-Researchers who wish to request registry data for observational studies must complete the formal application and confidentiality-usage agreement below.
+Researchers who wish to request registry data for observational studies must complete the formal application and sign a confidentiality-usage agreement.

 If you have any data request questions, please contact firstname.lastname@example.org.